 Revenue from crop insurance proceeds is recorded when the amount can be reasonably determined and upon establishment of the present right to payment.
-The Company recorded agribusiness revenues from crop insurance proceeds of \$2,311,000, \$54,000 and \$74,000 in fiscal years 2019, 2018 and 2017, respectively.
+The Company recorded agribusiness revenues from crop insurance proceeds of zero, \$2,311,000 and \$54,000 in fiscal years 2020, 2019 and 2018, respectively.